 Seek medical advice promptly and ask for a referral to a qualified lymphoedema therapist if you have any concerns.

-Lymphoedema can be treated and managed to improve both function and quality of life; though there is no cure.
-Early treatment has been shown to improve function and minimise ongoing complications.
+Lymphoedema can be treated and managed to improve both function and quality of life; but there is no cure.
+However, early treatment has been shown to improve function and minimise ongoing complications.